 - double vision

 Scleritis may occur at any age.
-Women have twice the risk as men for developing it.
-There’s no specific race or area of the world where this disease is more common.
+Women are more likely to develop it than men.
+There’s no specific race or area of the world where this condition is more common.

 You have an increased chance of developing scleritis if you have: